The first 3 parts of this series can be found here:

 Lady Bugs (ladybugs eat pest insects and are incredibly beneficial to any garden)

-Organic Pesticide (often contains garlic, chilli pepper or powder, vegetable oil, and water)
+Organic Pesticide (often contains garlic, chili pepper or powder, vegetable oil, and water)

 Repellent Plants (some plants naturally repel pests, like garlic, tobacco, or rhubarb.
 Some hot peppers are so acidic that they act as an anti-bug defense.
 Any peppers that contain large amounts of Capsaicin should be included in your garden plan)